How to understand GiveDirectly’s finances

 Fundraising is measured by cost per dollar raised

 We measure how well we invest in fundraising through cost per dollar raised, defined as [spending on fundraising] ÷ [revenue raised].
 Over time, while our revenue is more volatile than our spending, it has typically grown with increases in funds invested.
-In 2020, cost per dollar raised was roughly $0.01, compared to $0.05 in 2019.
+In 2021, the cost per dollar raised was roughly $0.02, compared to $0.01 in 2020 – both still below our historic average.

 GiveDirectly’s performance on this measure ranks in the top half of elite non-profits.